Not just young feminists: Why women harassed decades ago added names to the list of sexual predators

 In Bangalore, Karpagam claims she was harassed by her professor Dara Amar on six or seven occasions, and also witnessed him misbehaving with other female students several times.
 She claims that Dara Amar’s predatory behaviour included “creeping up” on women students and putting his hands on any exposed part of their body – the neck, shoulders, arms or the waist.

-“Once he crept up like that on a woman student who happened to be talking to his wife – another faculty member – on the landline,” said Karpagam.
+“Once he crept up like that on a woman student who happened to be talking to his wife – another faculty member – on the landline,” claimed Karpagam.
 “The student immediately responded by saying, ‘Sir please don’t touch me’, and when he realised that it was his wife on the line, he got very scared.”

 On his part, Amar, has denied all the allegations of sexual misconduct against him.
 He said he could not think of why any student would make such accusations about him.
 “Yes, I taught family planning in class, but I have never asked about a woman’s sexual pleasure in a viva.
 In fact, we were not even aware of pleasure points and things like that back in the 1990s.”